datacommonsorg/data/scripts/biomedical/NIH_NLM/Medical_Subject_Headings/README.md

 ### Notes and Caveats

 The total file size of all original downloaded files for this import is ~1.1 GB.
 The files from MeSH are in XML format and therefore use the python package `xml.etree.ElementTree` to read these files into pandas dataframes for further processing.
 Please, note that extracting the information from XML formatted tags and converting it into well-formatted csv involve a lot of computationally heavy steps, which depends on the RAM of the user's system.
 Please note that special care needs to be given when traversing through the XML tree to ensure that the properties at each level are associated with the appropriate MeSHTerm node type.
 As part of this process, we ended up making a seperate csv+tmcf pair for each node type from each file with an additional mapping csv+tmcf file pair to bring in mappings between node types as necessary.
-The total file size for all fourteen formatted csvs is ~135 MB.
+The total file size for all sixteen formatted csvs is ~135 MB.
 Finally, we also decided not to include `LexicalTag` or `IsPermutedTermYN` as properties for MeSHTerms from the `qual<year>.xml` file because for all Terms the property value was `NON` or `False` respectively, and thus these properties did not contain any additional information.

 The `pa<year>.xml` file provided information on the pharmalogical action or mechanismOfAction of MeSHDescriptor and MeSHSupplementaryConceptRecord nodes.
 This provides pharmacological information about a subset of applicable MeSH records.
 Therefore, for MeSHDescriptor and MeSHSupplementaryConceptRecord nodes that were included in the `pa<year>.xml` as having mechanismOfAction that are connected MeShDescriptor nodes, we noted that these nodes were of Drug node type as well.